Woodcut Printing Workshop

 Suitable for

-This class is great for individuals and couples as well as for a birthday or hen do.
+This class is great for individuals and couples as well as for a date idea, birthday or hen do.

-This would also be a unique gift for her, gift for mum, anniversary gift or birthday gift.
+This experience would also be a unique gift for her, gift for mum, Father's Day gift or gift for couples.

 Location